reef-technologies/handbook/agreements.md

 - It is recommendable for different developers to look at the subsequent iterations of the same code, as it may help catch bugs or look at the code differently.
 - If a staff member realizes that everyone has refused to review a post, they should escalate the issue and discuss it with the team.

+## Alerts channels

+The various "alerts" channels receive issue messages from running deployments.
+Each channel has an assignee who is responsible for monitoring messages that arrive on that channel.

+Similarly to the code review channel, the person responsible for a channel must properly annotate messages that indicate an issue using a proper reaction:
+- 👀 (`:eyes:`) – “I am looking at this right now”,
+- ✅ (`:white_check_mark:`) – “Issue resolved”,
+- 💤 (`:zzz:`) - “This doesn't require attention” / “This is already reported and will be addressed later”

+For a series of messages that arrive around the same time and are clearly related, it is enough to only react to the last message in the series.

+In order to allow us to take the alerts more seriously and make them less likely to be ignored, we must keep the alerts channels free from noise.
+Ideally, all messages that arrive on alerts channels should be actionable.

+**Staff members are encouraged to periodically skim through the alerts channels and do a quick checkup** on their state.
+It should be very easy to spot channels that are neglected:
+- No reactions at all
+- Lots of 💤 (issues being pushed back, too much noise)
+- 👀, but no resolution

+Discussions on specific issues may take place in a thread related to the discussed issue.

 ## Maintaining organizational culture

 The Reef Technologies Culture Book is a shared journal where we document company life, recording the most interesting events, challenges, solutions and decisions.